 2. Add the target (smaller) drive, ensuring it has capacity for the remaining “live” data.

-3. Add the smaller drive to the backup set (if Full System Recovery is enabled, this should happen anyway) and ensure some data is present on it.
+3. Add the smaller drive to the backup selection (if Full System Recovery is enabled, this should happen anyway) and ensure some data is present on it.

 4. Backup both drives.

-5. In the backup client, under Tools > Archiving, add the smaller drive (or folders within it) that will eventually contain the stubs to be migrated.
+5. In the ESE Agent, under Tools > Archiving, add the smaller drive (or folders within it) that will eventually contain the stubs to be migrated.

 6. Do an InstantData Permanent command-line restore without hydrating stubs to the new drive.
 The general syntax for the command is as follows: